UB's Performing Arts Series

 Learn about parking for Spotlight UB events.

-If any audience members require an event to be interpreted for the deaf, please e-mail email@example.com with your request.
-Requests can only be honored at two weeks prior to performance.
+If any audience members require an event to be interpreted, please email email@example.com with your request.
+Requests can only be honored when a request is made at least two weeks prior to performance.

 For further information, please contact Kimberley Lynne, arts and theater manager, at firstname.lastname@example.org.